Adaptive inference with random ellipsoids through Conformal Conditional Linear Expectation

 Here, $\lambda>0$ is the ridge parameter.
 With all these supplementary notations, we are now able to define the score $S_i(z)\; (1\leq i \leq n+1)$ as the square of the empirical Mahanalobis norm of $W_i(z)$ (the $i^\mathrm{th}$ row of $\bfW(z)$ written in column).
 Namely, we have

 It is readily seen that $S_i(z)$ is the $\ith$ diagonal element of the following matrix,

 Remarkably, and contrarily to the norm residual score, the first $n$ scores $(S_1(z),\ldots,S_n(z))$ \textit{also depend} on $z$.
 This property induces a number of technical difficulties which are dealt with in Section \ref{sub:to_the_score}.
 To alleviate the notations we will sometimes omit the dependence in $z$ in the matrix valued functions.
-Notice also that unlike when working with the score \eqref{eq:ellipsoid_fixed_theta}, it is not obvious anymore that the prediction region built with the score matrix \eqref{eq:def_score_S} is an ellipsoid.